haolinsun0907/QuickSearch/README.md

 Simply run MainWindow.py, the UI will pop up.

-There are several modules to implement different functionalityies:
+There are several modules to implement different functionalities:

 Model 1 & 2 (Bigram model + Query completion)
 --------------------